alexmazzei/SimpleNLG-IT/README.md

   SimpleNLG-IT is an Italian adaptation of SimpleNLG-EnFr 1.1, that is a bilingual English/French adaption of SimpleNLG v4.2.
-SimpleNLG-IT has been developed by Alessandro Mazzei, Cristina Battagnino and Cristina Bosco.
+SimpleNLG-IT has been developed by Alessandro Mazzei, Cristina Battaglino and Cristina Bosco.
 Plese cite -> INLG16_TOAPPEAR if you use this software.